-The focus in the first year of the Foundation Program is involved with basic elements of design, addressed visually, conceptually, and haptically.
+The focus of the first year in the Foundation Program is involved with basic elements of design, addressed visually, conceptually, and haptically.
 Studies are undertaken in two and three dimensions using various materials and tools.
 Inquiries are focused on the process of design, discovering, through experiment, methods of working that develop aesthetic judgment and means of self-evaluation.
 All architecture, industrial design, interior design, and landscape architecture majors study together for the first year.

 “Industrial Design (ID) is the professional service of creating and developing concepts and specifications that optimize the function, value and appearance of products and systems for the mutual benefit of both user and manufacturer.